Therapist Or Psychologist?

 Therapy session costs

-Cost is often on many clients' minds when seeking a therapist.
-Often, the cost of sessions depends on a therapist or psychologist's location, specialty, practice type, experience in specific mental disorders, and educational level.
+Cost of therapy is often on many clients' minds when seeking a therapist.
+Often, the cost of sessions depends on a therapist or psychologist's location, therapy specialty, practice type, experience in specific mental disorders, and educational level.
 A therapist with a master's degree may earn less than a psychologist with a Ph.D. in psychology who is affiliated with the American Psychological Association.

 Types of mental health professionals